EmilianPostolache/NaoObservers/README.md

 cmake ..
 make
 ```
+4. Run `./osgAtlasSimbicon` to start the simulation.
-4. Use in-app widget to customize the experiments.
+5. Use in-app widget to customize the experiments.

 ## Plot Results
 Using `plot.py` it is possible to plot and save the logs produced by `controller.cpp`.
 To run the script specify the following parameters: